tfabris/BlueGigaEmpeg/README.txt

 assembly and all devices which are part of the assembly will get their power off of the 12v power coming off the tuner connector on the empeg sled.
-This means that if you plug all this stuff in, it's already powered by the time you try to  attach your USB debug cable to Arduino.
+This means that if you plug all this stuff in, it's already powered by the time you try to attach your USB debug cable to the Arduino.

 On my computer system, if the Arduino is already externally powered when I connect my debug cable, then my computer cannot find its USB UART and is